 Effects on your data

 Setting the white balance to match the conditions of the day will not negatively affect the accuracy of your final model and data.
-What would be affected are the colors in the images and model.I still can't do it!
+What would be affected are the colors in the images and model.Still need a hand?

 Related to